Does baldness skip a generation?genetics | hair loss myths and facts | male pattern baldness

 Chances are, if you are reading this, you are already displaying signs of MPB.
 It can be extremely demoralizing, but you can decide to do something about it, other than count the hairs in the hairbrush and the shower drain.
 There are many FDA-approved medical advances that help you keep the hair you have, and even if you think you are too far gone, chances are you may be a candidate for a modern hair transplant.
 The procedure usually takes a day, but the natural and 100% undetectable results last a lifetime.

-Dr. James Harris is an internationally renowned hair transplant surgeon, inventor of patented follicular unit extraction technology, published author in the field of hair restoration and an advocate for patient care.
+Dr. James Harris is an internationally renowned hair transplant surgeon, inventor of patented follicular unit excision technology, published author in the field of hair restoration and an advocate for patient care.
 Learn more about Dr. Harris or read rave reviews from his patient